-Prerequisite(s): ENGL 02 and READ 02 or Writing and Reading placement of ENGL 111 and MATH 02 or placement of MATH 153/MATH 161 or higher.
+Prerequisite(s): READ 02 or Reading placement of ENGL 111 and ENGL 02 or Writing placement of ENGL 08 or higher and MATH 02 or placement of MATH 153/161 or higher.

 This course is a study of the relationship between the structure and function of the human body encompassing the cell, tissues, integumentary system, skeletal system, muscular system, and nervous system.
 Lecture 3 hours/Laboratory 2 hours/Total 5 hours per week.
 F, SP, S